JavierRosales/Pands-Project/README.md

 - 2. Pandas: Manipulates and analyzes data, for eg CSV files or SQL databases.

 - 3. Matplotlib: A Python plotting library which plots and displays data on graphs, histograms, bar-charts, scatterplots etc.

 - 4. Seaborn: A Python data visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive and informative statistical graphics.
      (http://seaborn.pydata.org/)

 When **Importing the data from the CSV file** you will need to enter this to ensure that the data is read correctly and not the flower details on the first row on each column.
+Before you enter this you will first need to import the libraries required to output the data.

-import numpy as np,
+- Import numpy as np

-import pandas as pd,
+- Import pandas as pd

-import matplotlib.pyplot as plt
+- Import matplotlib.pyplot as plt.

+- Import Seaborn as sns

+- From pandas.plotting import scatter_matrix

 data = ("iris.csv")